Asoul/knowledge-particle-density/README.md

-# knowledge-particle-size
+# Knoledge Particle Density (KPD)
-A demo for changeable KPS for article reading
+A demo for changeable KPD for article reading.